Class action and mass injury lawsuits

-In a class action, one or more people, called class representatives, sue on behalf of people who have similar claims.
-Together, these persons constitute a “class,” and they are called “class members.”
-A single court, in a single action, resolves legal issues for all class members, which conserves judicial and litigant resources and ensures consistent legal rulings.
+In a class action lawsuit, one or more people, called class representatives, sue on behalf of people with similar claims.
+These persons constitute the “class” and collectively are the “class members.”
+In a single action, a single court resolves the legal issues for all class members, which conserves judicial and litigant resources and ensures consistent legal rulings.

 How do I join a class action or mass injury lawsuit?

-When one or more people, called “class representatives,” file their class action lawsuit, the class representatives sue on behalf of persons who have similar claims.
-Together, the class representatives and those with similar claims are called a “class” and are referred to as “class members.”
+When one or more people, called “class representatives,” file their class action lawsuit, the class representatives sue on behalf of all persons with similar claims.
+The class representatives and those with similar claims are called a “class” and are referred to as “class members.”

 Importantly, not all lawsuits by large groups of people are class actions.
-Mass personal injury suits resulting from the use of prescription drugs or defective medical implants are typically numerous individual lawsuits that are coordinated in a certain state or federal courts.
+Mass personal injury suits resulting from prescription drugs or defective medical implants are typically numerous individual lawsuits coordinated in a specific state or federal court.

-If you wish to join a class action, mass action, file an individual suit, or have a general question about a lawsuit, please fill out the form below and our experienced attorneys will assist you with a free, confidential consultation.
+If you wish to join a class action, mass injury action, file an individual lawsuit, or have a general question about your legal rights, contact us for a free case review.

-Your first step is to determine if your claim, issue, or problem is included in a pending class action or mass injury action.
-To determine if your claims are part of a class or mass injury action, or to determine if you are a class member, you should read the class definition or description in a relevant complaint.
-Alternatively, you can simply speak with an experienced professional in class actions and mass injury actions.
+Your first step is determining if your claim, issue, or problem is included in a pending class action or mass injury action.
+To determine if your claims are part of a class or mass injury action or to determine if you are a class member, you should read the class definition or description in a relevant complaint.
+Alternatively, you can speak with an experienced professional in class actions and mass injury actions.

 Class actions may be limited in several ways.
 The class may be limited to those persons who live within a particular state.
-The class may be limited to persons who purchased a particular product during a certain period of time.
-The class definition and scope is highly case-specific.
+The class may be limited to persons who purchased a particular product during a specific period.
+The class definition and scope are highly case-specific.

 If the court certifies a class, the court will require notice to be sent to all class members.
 The notice will explain your legal rights and the nature of the lawsuit.
 If the matter settles before certification, the notice may also contain information on how to obtain compensation.
-You may have received a class notice in the past via mail or email or may have read a class action notice in your local paper.
+You may have received a class notice via mail or email or read a class action notice in your local paper.

-If you are not a class member, you may wish to speak with an attorney to inquire about your individual rights.
-If you have further questions, please fill out our confidential form.
+If you are not a class member, you may wish to speak with an attorney to inquire about your rights.

 What is a class action settlement?